College Counseling

 Click here for college representative information.

-Our 95 seniors received 367 acceptances at 190 different colleges and universities and will attend 72 schools in 26 states and Washington, D.C.
-The colleges range from as far away as University of Southern California to as close as Stevenson University, from University of Vermont in the north to University of Miami in the south.
-Choices included technical colleges like Georgia Institute of Technology, art schools like Savannah College of Art and Design, liberal arts colleges like Franklin and Marshall, and comprehensive universities like University of Maryland.
+Our 82 seniors received 340 acceptances at 153 different colleges and universities and will attend 59 schools in 24 states and Washington, D.C.
+The colleges range from as far away as Pepperdine University in California to as close as Towson University, from University of Vermont in the north to University of Miami in the south.
+Choices included technical colleges like Rochester Institute of Technology, art schools like Savannah College of Art and Design, liberal arts colleges like Haverford College, historically black colleges and universities (HBCU’s) like Delaware State and comprehensive universities like University of Maryland.

 St. Paul’s is excited to recognize 18 seniors who will be trailblazers at their college.
 A trailblazer is the first St. Paul’s graduate to attend a particular college in the last 5+ years.
-These graduates will attend College of Wooster, George Washington University, Robert Morris University, St. Francis University, Fordham University, Holy Cross College/Notre Dame University, Loyola Marymount University, University of Wisconsin, the College of New Jersey, United States Air Force, Northwestern University, St. Mary’s College of Maryland, UC San Diego, Loyola University of New Orleans, Chatham University, United States Naval Academy, Colorado State University, and St. John’s University (New York).
-Additionally, two students will attend Historically Black Colleges and Universities (HBCUs) and four students will attend U.S. service academies.
+These graduates will attend 16 different institutions including Baylor University, University of the Holy Cross, Johnson and Wales, and St. John’s College.

 Meet Our Team